Ops Command Center v3.2.1

 Layer 3: Context Infrastructure

-Build reusable reference files that provide necessary background without requiring it in every prompt.
-For proposals and quotes:
+Build reusable reference files that provide background without requiring it in every prompt.

 👉 Tip: Context files should answer “What would the expert know that isn’t obvious?”
-Background knowledge, not instructions.
+They’re background knowledge, not instructions.
+Think of them as the mental models your best people carry around.

 Layer 4: Decision Orchestration

 Design the execution flow with explicit conditional logic.
-This is where decomposed decisions, codified expertise, and context infrastructure combine into deterministic process:
+This is where decomposed decisions, codified expertise, and context infrastructure combine:

 Discovery Input